sjmudd/mysql_defaults_file/README.md

 	...
 )

-// open the connection to the database using the default defaults-file. dbh, err = mysql_defaults_file.OpenUsingDefaultsFile("mysql", "", "performance_schema")
+// open the connection to the database using the default defaults-file (original way). dbh, err = mysql_defaults_file.OpenUsingDefaultsFile("mysql", "", "performance_schema")

+// open the connection to the database using the default defaults-file (shorter form). dbh, err = mysql_defaults_file.Open("", "")

+// open the connection to the database using a specific defaults-file and to mydb. dbh, err = mysql_defaults_file.Open("/path/to/my.ini", "mydb")
 ```

 The errors you get back will be the same as calling `sql.Open( "mysql",..... )`.